slint-ui/slint/docs/langref.md

 ## Types

- - `int32` -> TODO: rename to `int`
+ - `int`
- - `float32` -> TODO: rename to `float`
+ - `float`:
-   `int32` and `float32` are the types for the numbers, they correspond to the equivalent in the target language
+   `int` and `float` are the types for the numbers, they correspond to the equivalent in the target language
     A number can end with '%', so for example `30%` is the same as `0.30`
  - `string`: Represent a utf8 encoded string.
 Strings are reference counted.
  - `color`: color literal follow more or less the CSS specs
  - `length`: the type for the x, y, width and height coordinate.
 This is an amount of physical pixels.
 To convert from an integer to a length unit, one can simply multiply by `1px`.
-Or to convert from a length to a float32, one can divide by `1px`.
+Or to convert from a length to a float, one can divide by `1px`.
  - `logical_length`:  correspond to literal like `1lx`, `1pt`, `1in`, `1mm`, or `1cm`.
 It can be converted to and from length provided the binding is run in a context where there